 - Record information pertaining to the set criteria that will help in the evaluation of candidates.

 - Organize and analyze the information immediately after the interview when memory is fresh.
-Don't try to remember everything, it's impossible.
-One idea is to "rate" each candidate on each of the criteria immediately following the interview.

 3. Look and Act Professionally During the Interview

 - Dress appropriately.

 - Avoid appearing bored and fatigued.